karloespiritu/Bastard/README.md

 - [HighlightJs - Syntax highlighting for the Web](http://highlightjs.org)
 - [FitVids.Js - A lightweight, easy-to-use jQuery plugin for fluid width video embeds](http://fitvidsjs.com/)

+### Getting in Touch

+If for some reason you need/want to get in touch with me, feel free to drop me an [email](mailto:karloespiritu.com) or find me on [Twitter](http://twitter.com/karloespiritu).

 ### License

 MIT License

 ### Author